Skip to Content

 The easiest way to buy Italy train tickets for your family is to use ItaliaRail.
 They are a one-stop shop for purchasing Italy train tickets and sightseeing products.
 A big advantage to using ItaliaRail is that you can use English station names and buy tickets in your local currency.

-The kids loved taking the train in Italy from Rome to Elba
+Dan Brewer, of FamilyCanTravel.com, takes the train in Italy from Rome to Elba with his kids.

 Kids aged 3 and under travel on trains in Italy for free.
 Despite this, we still bought reasonably cheap youth train tickets for our 1 & 3 year old kids to ensure they wouldn’t have to sit on our laps.